ZurichNLP/understanding-mbr/README.md

     ./scripts/tatoeba/run_sample.sh

 The script will call `./scripts/tatoeba/run_tatoeba_generic.sh`, which will submit each individual step (such as translation, or model training) as a separate SLURM job.
 Depending on the nature of the task, the scripts submits to a different cluster, or asks for different resources.

 Steps within a pipeline depend on each other (SLURM sbatch `--afterok` dependency in most cases).
+This means that if a job X fails, subsequent jobs that depend on X will never start.
+If steps are completed, the exit immediately -- so you can always re-run an entire pipeline if any step fails.

 To run all required steps for a number of medium-resource language pairs, run